 It is anticipated that MD PhD applicants will apply for admission to the program as first-year students.
-The applicant must meet the requirements for admission to both the School of Medicine as a candidate for the MD degree, and the Division of Graduate Medical Sciences as a candidate for the PhD degree.
-The minimum entrance requirements and the prerequisite courses for the School of Medicine are the same as those for the Division of Graduate Medical Sciences.
-Applicants for the MD/PhD Degree Program will be required to submit only the results of the Medical College Admission Test and not those of the Graduate Record Examination, which are normally required for admission to the Division.
-The applicant shall have completed the special prerequisites of the major department of the Division in which he or she is planning to specialize.
+The applicant must meet the requirements for admission to both the School of Medicine as a candidate for the MD degree, and Graduate Medical Sciences as a candidate for the PhD degree.
+The minimum entrance requirements and the prerequisite courses for the School of Medicine are the same as those for Graduate Medical Sciences.
+Applicants for the MD/PhD Degree Program will be required to submit only the results of the Medical College Admission Test and not those of the Graduate Record Examination, which are normally required for admission to GMS.
+The applicant shall have completed the special prerequisites of the major department of GMS in which he or she is planning to specialize.
 Applicants must also have carried out research during their undergraduate programs or have research experience.

 Applications and instructions for submission of complete credentials are available from the Boston University School of Medicine, Office of Admissions, 72 East Concord Street, Building L, Room 124, Boston, MA 02118, for the Combined MD/PhD Degree Program.
 Applicants applying as first-year students will initially be screened for their admissibility to the School of Medicine using the same criteria for admission as for students applying only to the School of Medicine.
-After determination of acceptability for admission to the School of Medicine, application for the MD/PhD program will be submitted to the Division of Graduate Medical Sciences for processing through the normal channels for admission to the Division.
-One letter of evaluation from a member of the academic profession who has personal knowledge of the applicant’s qualifications for graduate study and research ability is required by the Division to complete the application.
-Applicants applying while in residence in the School of Medicine or the Division should obtain application information from the Associate Dean of the Division of Graduate Medical Sciences.
+After determination of acceptability for admission to the School of Medicine, application for the MD/PhD program will be submitted to Graduate Medical Sciences for processing through the normal channels for admission to GMS.
+One letter of evaluation from a member of the academic profession who has personal knowledge of the applicant’s qualifications for graduate study and research ability is required by the GMS to complete the application.
+Applicants applying while in residence in the School of Medicine or GMS should obtain application information from the Associate Dean of Graduate Medical Sciences.

-The degree requirements for the Combined MD/PhD Degree Program are those of the separate degree requirements for the Doctor of Medicine in the School of Medicine and for the Doctor of Philosophy in the Division of Medical and Dental Sciences.
+The degree requirements for the Combined MD/PhD Degree Program are those of the separate degree requirements for the Doctor of Medicine in the School of Medicine and for the Doctor of Philosophy in Graduate Medical and Dental Sciences.
 For the MD degree, the student must be at least 21 years of age, must have fulfilled all the requirements for admission to the Boston University School of Medicine, and must give evidence of having been enrolled at BUSM at least four full academic years.
-For the PhD degree, the student must have fulfilled all the requirements for admission to the Division and give evidence of having been enrolled in the Division for at least an equivalent of two full academic years.
+For the PhD degree, the student must have fulfilled all the requirements for admission to GMS and give evidence of having been enrolled in GMS for at least an equivalent of two full academic years.
 In addition, the candidate must have fulfilled all the requirements for major and minor fields of specialization.
 Students enrolled in the combined MD/PhD program must complete the requirements for both degrees (except in unusual circumstances) before any degree will be awarded.

-Students entering the Combined MD/PhD Degree Program from either the Medical School or Division will follow a sequence designed (in consultation with the appropriate individuals within the Medical School and Division) to meet their particular needs and to expedite the completion of the program.
-In all instances, the graduate curriculum of each student will be developed according to his or her particular needs as worked out in consultation with his or her major advisor and approved by the chairman of the respective department of the Division.
+Students entering the Combined MD/PhD Degree Program from either the Medical School or GMS will follow a sequence designed (in consultation with the appropriate individuals within the Medical School and GMS) to meet their particular needs and to expedite the completion of the program.
+In all instances, the graduate curriculum of each student will be developed according to his or her particular needs as worked out in consultation with his or her major advisor and approved by the chairman of the respective department of GMS.

 The following Departments/Programs are available for MD/PhD students: